 A study by Dr. Bruce Hollis explains how much vitamin D is needed while nursing.
 In this study, mothers took 160 mcg (6,400 IU) of vitamin D daily.
 Their infants achieved the same vitamin D blood level as those given 10 mcg (400 IU) daily by dropper.
 So, these babies received enough vitamin D through breast milk alone.

 Vitamin D During Pregnancy

 If you get pregnant while breastfeeding, you can take up to 100 mcg (4,000 IU) of vitamin D each day.
 This dose will meet both your nursing baby and your needs while pregnant.
-Research shows that 4,000 IU of vitamin D is safe and effective for achieving a normal vitamin D level during pregnancy.
+Research shows that 100 mcg of vitamin D is safe and effective for achieving a healthy vitamin D level during pregnancy.*

 Folate (folic acid)

 Choline is a critical nutrient while trying to conceive and during pregnancy and lactation.
 This nutrient is a vitamin-like compound that supplies building blocks for other compounds in the body.
 It has many roles, including cell membrane signaling and lipid transport.*

 Although your body can make small amounts of choline, it can’t make enough to meet your needs.
 During pregnancy, these needs increase to 450 mg and go up to 550 mg during lactation.